alda-lang/alda/player/doc/alda-osc-api.md

 score for compatibility with any music software that needs to know about tempo.

-Strictly speaking, it isn't necessary to set the tempo, but it can be done, and it should be done if one wants to export the score to a MIDI file.
+Strictly speaking, it isn't necessary to set the tempo, but it can be done, and you should do it if you want to export the score to a MIDI file that is usable with other music software (e.g. sheet music notation programs).

 ## Bundle vs. message

 * The top-level can be either a message or a bundle containing 1+ messages.
-  * Bundles cannot be nested, as it isn't really clear to me right now what that would imply.
+  Bundles cannot be nested.

 * When a bundle is received, the player will synchronize the timing of all of the messages in the bundle.
 This will allow, for example, chords to be